nickfargo/state/src/state.coffee.md

 will be *admitted* into or *released* from the `State` to which the guard is applied.

-Guards are inherited from protostates, but not from superstates.
+Guards are inherited from protostates, but not from parastates or superstates.

 > [`evaluateGuard`](#state--private--evaluate-guard)
 > [guard](/api/#state--methods--guard)